boldflight/BibleConverter/test_EPUB/output/2sam.md

 [10] David felt guilty after he had numbered the army.
 David said to the **Lord**, “I have sinned greatly by doing this!
 Now, O **Lord**, please remove the guilt of your servant, for I have acted very foolishly.”

-[11] When David got up the next morning, the **Lord’**s message had already come to the prophet Gad, David’s seer:
+[11] When David got up the next morning, the **Lord**'s message had already come to the prophet Gad, David’s seer:
 [12] “Go, tell David, ‘This is what the **Lord** has said: I am offering you three forms of judgment.
 Pick one of them and I will carry it out against you.’”

 [13] Gad went to David and told him, “Shall seven years of famine come upon your land?
 Or shall you flee for three months from your enemies with them in hot pursuit?
 Or shall there be three days of plague in your land?
 Now decide what I should tell the one who sent me.”